Are you considering training teachers? Why not host a Tutor Training at your school?

 How do you become a Host?

-If you decide to become a Host, the process is as follows:
+If you decide to become a Host and satisfy the requirement mentioned above, the process is as follows:

 - If you have not already contacted a Tutor Trainer, then contact Lexis Education at email@example.com to arrange for one of our Trainers to get in touch with you to discuss your training needs, the quality of your venue and a suitable date for your Tutor Training.
 In considering dates you prefer, please consult our website to see the dates for any other venues in the region that have been arranged so far.
 We usually need at least 4 months for the process – from deciding the dates to the training starting.